DilettaZecchinetti/DilettaZecchinetti/README.md

 ### Hey there, I'm Diletta!
-About Me:<br><br>
+<br><br>
-👩🏽‍💻 I’m currently a web development student at Northcoders, learning all the ins and outs of coding and building websites.
+I’m currently a web development student at Northcoders, learning all the ins and outs of coding and building websites. 👩🏽‍💻

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/diletta-zecchinetti/)